vistadataproject/nodeVISTA/Commands/README.md

-need node.js command line, simple examples like a "VPR invoker", "vitals adder", "prescription order adder" etc.

-These show and test that:
+The _VDM Package_ (and _VMDN Module_) must build on VISTA's native MUMPS database, FileMan.

+Before implementing these modules, the Project needs to show and test:

-  * raw node access works for all required functions BEFORE VDM neatens on top and VDMN on top of that.
+  * raw node access works for all required functions
-  * tests what can be used under VDM: it may not be possible to use FM insert calls (UPDATE^DIE) but need to try.
+  * the effectiveness of FileMan data creation APIs (UPDATE^DIE)
+  * the shape of data returned by VPR and other key RPCs
+  * the data made by key RPCs and local functions

+This work will create a series of _node.js_ command line commands such as a _VPR Invoker_, _Vitals Adder_ to try out node.js Javascript-VISTA interactions.

 See [issue 3](https://github.com/vistadataproject/nodeVistA/issues/3)